-In July 2018 the Victorian government formally announced the formation of the Inner West Air Quality Community Reference Group (IWAQCRG).
-Its key task was to investigate and provide advice to the government on actions to address air quality issues in the Inner West of Melbourne, which included Hobsons Bay, Maribyrnong and Brimbank.
+In July 2018, the Victorian government formally announced the formation of the Inner West Air Quality Community Reference Group (IWAQCRG).
+Its key task was to investigate and provide advice to the Government on actions to address air quality issues in the Inner West of Melbourne, which included Hobsons Bay, Maribyrnong and Brimbank.

-Members of the IWAQCRG included volunteer community members and community groups and three local government representatives.
-Over a period of 18 months the group met 28 times to deliver on their Terms of Reference to:

-- Investigate current air quality issues and concerns across the three municipalities, including current transport initiatives such as the West Gate Tunnel project; - Provide advice and recommendations for government consideration, including feasibility and relative importance of any actions, to address air quality issues in the inner west, including in relation to tunnel filtration for the West Gate Tunnel project; - Ensure their findings are communicated to communities of the inner west.
+- Members of the IWAQCRG included volunteer community members, community groups and three local government representatives.
+Over a period of 18 months the group met 28 times to deliver on their Terms of Reference to: - Investigate current air quality issues and concerns across the three municipalities, including current transport initiatives such as the West Gate Tunnel project; - Provide advice and recommendations for government consideration, including feasibility and relative importance of any actions, to address air quality issues in the inner west, including in relation to tunnel filtration for the West Gate Tunnel project; - Ensure their findings are communicated to communities of the inner west.

-The Community Reference Group's public report Air Pollution in Melbourne's Inner West: taking direct action to reduce our community's exposure33 was delivered to government Ministers on 28 August 2020.
+The Community Reference Group's public report Air Pollution in Melbourne's Inner West: taking direct action to reduce our community's exposure27 was delivered to government Ministers on 28 August 2020.
 The Report details the health and amenity impacts of air pollution on Inner West communities, and contains 26 recommendations, with 65 supporting actions, about how the Victorian Government can tackle the impacts of localised air pollution.
-Many of these recommendations apply directly to the Maribyrnong community.
-The government was given six months to respond to the report and is yet to respond publicly.
-A presentation has been made to the group privately, but the government is yet to respond publicly with their recommendations.
+The government is yet to publicly respond to IWAQCRG.